OUR ENVIRONMENTAL IMPACT

 Thanks to the natural beauty and diversity of wood, we thus move away from consumerist logics, which implement only aesthetic changes from year to year.

-We have few suppliers that we carefully chose over the years, with whom we have selected, and sometimes even developed, the best materials and components for our snowboards.
+We have few suppliers which we carefully chose over the years, with whom we have selected, and sometimes even developed, the best materials and components for our snowboards.
 All of them are based in Italy and Europe, in order to have greater ease of dialogue and transport, and a lower environmental impact.

 Our goal is clear: to continue experimenting, to arrive at an ever more extensive (and hopefully complete) use of organic or recycled products, which are part of a circular economy.